Chymyst/chymyst-core/docs/chymyst03.md

 - Molecules emitted into the soup gather at their reaction site.
 Reaction sites proceed by first deciding which input molecules can be consumed by some reactions; this decision involves the chemical sorts of the molecules as well as any pattern matching and guard conditions that depend on molecule values.
 When suitable input molecules are found and a reaction is chosen, the input molecules are atomically removed from the soup, and the reaction body is executed.
 - The reaction body can emit one or more new molecules into the soup.
-The code can emit new molecules into the soup at any time and from any code (not only inside a reaction body).
+The code can emit new molecules into the soup at any time and from any code, not only inside a reaction body.
 - When enough input molecules are present at a reaction site so that several alternative reactions can start, is not possible to decide which reactions will proceed first, or which molecules will be consumed first.
 It is also not possible to know at what time reactions will start.
 Reactions and molecules do not have priorities and are not ordered in the soup.